seriouslyjs/NpmGitInit/README.md

 curl -sSL https://raw.githubusercontent.com/seriouslyjs/NpmGitInit/master/install.sh | bash
 ```

+Or feel free to look at the script yourself and see ho it works.
 This command downloads and executes the `install.sh` script, setting up `node-init-wrapper.sh` and the required aliases.

 ### Usage